Violent Storm: Plot

 In the 1990s, World War III has at last ended.
-The people are left to pick up the pieces and rebuild their civilizations.
-However, vicious gangs that prey on these defenseless citizens are obstructing the reconstruction.
+The people are left to pick up the pieces and rebuild their civilizations, but vicious gangs that prey on these defenseless citizens are obstructing the reconstruction.

 The main protagonists are Boris, Wade and Kyle, three brave fighters who protect the fearful and helpless.
 Their largest problem is the corrupt, incorrigible, ruthless and lethal gang known as The Geld Gang.
 They have commissioned an array of thugs: purple-haired, leather-clad, chain-wielding, lead-pipe swinging, masked, martial artists, orange-mohawked, and men who use manhole covers as shields.

 One day, when the trio is patrolling the streets, alert, ready and able to help those in need, they see a woman named Sheena (a friend of theirs) waving at them as she walks across the street from a supermarket with groceries.
 A moment later, Lord Geld's right-hand man, Red Freddy, snatches her away on his motorcycle.
 Now, the three braves must save Sheena from the grips of Lord Geld.